What Is Blosc?

 We understand that every user has unique needs, so we have made it possible to register your own codecs and filters to better adapt Blosc to different scenarios.
 Additionally, you can request that they be included in the main C-Blosc2 library, which not only allows for easier deployment, but also contributes to creating a richer and more useful ecosystem.

-Additionally, we are creating BTUNE, an innovative AI tool that can automatically determine the best compression parameters for your specific use case.
-The Blosc Development Team is working on adapting it to meet your needs.
-Interested?
-Contact us at contact@blosc.org.
+Additionally, ironArray SLU created Btune, an innovative deep learning tool that can automatically determine the best compression parameters for your specific use case.
+The ironArray team is continuously working on improving it, and provides commercial support to ensure that it meets your needs.

 Is Blosc Ready for Production Use?